By Mike Miller Updated March 19, 2023

 The Winter Park Country Club and Golf Course is also on the U.S. National Register of Historic Places.

 Shops and restaurants line the brick paved Park Avenue.
 As the name implies, there is a large grassy tree shaded park along the west side of the avenue.

-Several museums are within walking distance of Park Avenue.
+Several museums are within walking distance of Park Avenue, including: